appclacks/mirabelle/site/mirabelle/content/api/_index.md

 The metric name will be bind in Mirabelle to the event `:service` key, anc each label will be a key as well.
 The event `:metric` will contain the Prometheus meric value.

+### Opentelemetry traces input

+- **POST** `/api/v1/opentelemetry/v1/traces/<stream-name>`

+This endpoint can be used to send Opentelemetry traces to Mirabelle.
+The HTTP transport (containing Protobuf body) should be used on Opentelemetry clients when pushing traces to Mirabelle.

 ### Query the index

 - **GET** `/api/v1/index/<steam-name>/search`